 I’m horrified but learned along the way to hide, as much as I can, my reactions and ask carefully worded questions.
 How’s the checkbook going?
-Looks like there are several hundred dollars in bounced check fees here.
+Looks like there are a bunch of bounced check fees here.
 Can we look it over together?

 It wasn’t a once and done deal.
 As with all dementia patients, the situation had to be explained and re-explained weekly.
 I found it easier for him to accept the situation when I used phrases like it was the bank doing everything, not me.
 The bank is paying the bills and the bank is managing the money.
 It wasn’t far from the truth since I used the banks on-line bill pay feature to manage their money.
 A system finally took root, at least good enough to keep them living independently without bounced check fees.

 Gradually over a few years, the house gained an ‘old people’ smell to it.
 Cleaning the house had become something on the parents list to do tomorrow, always tomorrow.
 My offerings to clean were vehemently rejected, no matter how I asked or phrased the discussion.
 I received a scolding a few times I was caught cleaning when he wasn’t looking.